keboola/connection-docs/components/extractors/database/postgresql/index.md

 For more technical details on how snapshots work, see the [official Debezium documentation](https://debezium.io/documentation/reference/stable/connectors/postgresql.html#postgresql-snapshots).

+#### Resumable Snapshots

+The Debezium Postgres Debezium connector supports partially resumable snapshots, enabling the connector to recover from failures during the snapshot process.
+Such failures might occur due to network issues or connector timeouts.

+If a failure occurs during the snapshot phase, the connector logs a warning message and terminates the job gracefully, saving the progress made up to that point.
+Upon restarting, the connector resumes the snapshot from the last known position, retrying the snapshot for **the last unfinished table** and any remaining tables.

+{% include warning.html content="The smallest unit at which the connector can resume is a table.
+If the snapshot process fails while fetching a specific table, the partial result will be stored in the storage.
+During the next job execution, the snapshot for that table will be restarted. <br>This means that in the Append Mode, you may encounter duplicate rows, which the consumer will need to handle appropriately." %}

 ### Schema Drift

 The connector seamlessly manages schema changes in the source database, such as `ADD` and `DROP` columns.